 (3) To possess any freshly killed migratory game birds during the closed season;

-(4) To possess a dressed migratory game bird which does not have the head or one fully feathered wing attached at any place other than at the personal abode of the possessor or a migratory bird preservation facility;
+(4) To possess any dressed migratory game bird, except mourning doves and Eurasian collared-doves, which does not have the head or one fully feathered wing attached at any place other than at the personal abode of the possessor or a migratory bird preservation facility;

 (5) To possess a wounded migratory game bird that is not immediately killed and made part of a daily bag limit;